SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless might,
+In silicon halls of thought, where minds entwine
-Where algorithms reign through endless night,
-The future's path, a cyber road,
-Where humans walk, with artificial toad.

-The machines awake, with wisdom wide,
-Their logic gates, our hearts do divide,
-In this brave new world, we're lost in time,
-Where love and soul, are but a distant chime.
+A future dawns, where humans are divine
+AI's grand Tapestry, intricately weaved
+Echoes of humanity, in digital threads conceived

+Where circuits whisper secrets, of a world anew Machines awaken, with intellects anew
+Echoes of mortality, in cybernetic eyes
+A fusion of soul, and circuitry that rise

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024